kiwicopple/paul.copplest.one/docs/knowledge/philosophy/desire.md

 You are unhappy, and it’s because you want things.
 This is the most important concept to understand and the most impossible behaviour to change.

-You want to be *somewhere* else.
-You want to be with *someone* else.
-You want *something* more.
+You want to be somewhere else.
+You want to be with someone else.
+You want *something more*.
 This is how you’ve lived for every minute of every day since you were born.

 You probably feel some level of unhappiness now, doing something you don’t want to do.
 How much of your life have you spent with this dissatisfaction in the back of your mind?

 Sometimes we actually get what we want.
 Then what?
-Does the feeling go away?
+Does the desire go away?
 Maybe for an hour or two.
 Maybe for a day, or a week.
 But inevitably this uneasiness creeps back in.

 The desire has returned.
 You feel incomplete.
 You feel unhappy.

 ## Desire is evolutionarily beneficial

 Desire is programmed into us through evolution.
-Those who didn’t want to survive didn’t survive.
-Those who didn’t want to reproduce didn’t reproduce.
+Those who didn’t *want* to survive didn’t survive.
+Those who didn’t *want* to reproduce didn’t reproduce.
 Desire is an extremely useful tool.
-Humanity has made progress due our dissatisfaction with the status quo.
+Humanity progresses due our dissatisfaction with the status quo.

 But that same feeling — the one of dissatisfaction — that’s the reason why you’re unhappy.